MarTrust Prepaid Card Mastercard® Terms

 8.3.
 The user of the Card(s) must sign the signature strip on any Personalised Card immediately when received.

 8.4.
-If you forget your PIN, you can retrieve your PIN by logging into your e-wallet account on the MarTrust Mobile App.
+You can retrieve your PIN by logging into your e-wallet account on the MarTrust Mobile App.
 Once you log in, you need to first select the ‘Card’ option, and after this select the ‘Get PIN’ option.
-Your PIN will then be sent to the Phone number registered on your e-wallet account.
+Then select ‘Reveal,’ and your PIN will appear on your e-wallet App.

 8.5.
 Do not share your Access Codes with anyone except an Authorised Person.
 If you disclose the Access Codes to any Authorised Person, you are responsible and liable for their access, use or misuse of the Account, their breach of the terms of this Agreement or disclosure of the Access Codes.